psgonza/bynario_posts/2018-02-17-psa_minikeepass_and_key_files.markdown

 Open your KeePass file in MiniKeePass
 When prompted for your password you can enter a password and/or select a key file

-Note: MiniKeePass will automatically select your key file if it has the same filename as your KeePass file but with a .key extension.
+Note: MiniKeePass will automatically select your key file if it has the same <br>
+filename as your KeePass file but with a .key extension.
 ```

 Basically, you have to upload your data base and the key file ** with the same name **(ie: MyDB.kdb and MyDB.key) to your_cloud_storage_service_here, and then, open both of them with MiniKeePass.
 Otherwise, all you will see in the Key-file screen is "None".